epfl-ada/ada-2021-project-bsbv/README.md

-# Climate Change related quotes from English news articles between 2015 and early 2020.
+# Climate Change related quotes from “Quotebank" database between 2015 and early 2020.
 ---